Andrew Collins (broadcaster)

 Andrew Collins is an English writer and broadcaster.
 He is the creator and writer of the Radio 4 sitcom Mr Blue Sky.
-His TV writing work includes EastEnders and the sitcoms Grass (which he co-wrote with Simon Day) and Not Going Out (which he initially co-wrote with Lee Mack).
+His writing for television includes the soap opera EastEnders and the sitcoms Grass (which he co-wrote with Simon Day) and Not Going Out (which he initially co-wrote with Lee Mack).
 Collins has also worked as a music, television and film critic.